Anubhav1407/Amazon-Sales-Analysis/README.md

 # Conclusion
 This project aimed to extract actionable insights from Amazon sales data to aid decision-making processes related to pricing strategies, product availability, and customer satisfaction.

----

-Feel free to expand on specific visualizations used, any challenges faced, or additional insights gained during the analysis.
-This README provides a comprehensive overview of your project, its objectives, and the tasks accomplished using Power BI.